Rylern/InterpolateHeatmapLayer/.github/README.md

 * Browser:

-  * Copy the interpolateHeatmapLayer.js file (LINK) to your project.
+  * Copy the [interpolateHeatmapLayer.js](https://github.com/Rylern/InterpolateHeatmapLayer/blob/main/dist/interpolateHeatmapLayer.js) file to your project.

   * Import the library before the script using it: